Permission System

 connected → Subject connected to profile (bool)

-Subject Attributes (for CREATE operations)
+Subject Attributes for CREATE (SubjectAttrs)

 id_tag → Requesting user identity

-roles → User roles
+roles → User roles (list)

 tier → "free", "standard", "premium"

-quota_remaining → Remaining storage quota
+quota_remaining_bytes → Remaining storage quota (bytes)

 banned → Whether user is banned